Ekaterina Baker

-Ekaterina Baker (born 1988 or 1989) Russian-born Canadian actress.
+Ekaterina Baker (born 1988 or 1989) is a Russian-born Canadian actress.

 Personal life

 She is married to Rodney Baker, the former president and CEO of the Great Canadian Gaming Corporation.
 They reside in Vancouver.

+In January 2021, she and her husband allegedly chartered a private plane to Beaver Creek, Yukon, where they allegedly posed as workers from a local motel in order to take advantage of a COVID vaccine clinic intended for area residents.